SeaHogs/tp/docs/DeveloperGuide.md

 **MSS**
 1. User requests to add specific information for a patient by specifying the patient's NRIC and the information to be added.
-2.  vitalconnect save the specific information to the database.
+2.  vitalconnect saves the specific information to the database.
 </br>Use case ends.

 **Extensions**